Ami0711/Ami0711/README.md

 ## Hi , I'm Ami Patel
+MS CS (AI/ML) @ University of Texas at Arlington | AI • ML • LLMs • Backend Enthusiast
 ##About Me

-MS CS student at University of Texas at Arlington.
 Machine learning and Deep learning enthusiast focused on building scalable, intelligent and agentic AI systems for real-world applications, Passionate about AI-driven automation, and modern software with strong interests in Computer vision and Data Mining.
 Experienced in AI/ML projects, and data driven problems through acedemic professional and research-orientaed work.

-##Tech stack

 ## Tech Stack